crc-org/blog/README.md

 This will create a `./public/` folder that contains the output as published on GH Pages.

 > [!IMPORTANT]
-> Make sure to run `git submodule update --init` to pull remote modules, otherwise the theme is not be available.
+> Make sure to run `git submodule update --init` to pull remote modules, otherwise the theme will not be available.
 This will cause the generation to fail

 ### Devcontainer